 Christian is a friendly Midwesterner born and raised in St. Louis, MO who now lives in Sunnyside, Queens!
-He graduated from Yale in 2017 with a double major in Theater and Economics, and is in New York trying to solve the eternal question of how to make money in musical theater.
+He graduated from Yale with a double major in Theater and Economics.
 During his time at Yale he performed in numerous mainstage productions, including The Drowsy Chaperone, A Chorus Line, and The Rocky Horror Show, and also spoke at high schools around the country as a Yale Admissions Ambassador.
 During his senior year he took a year off to travel the world (27 countries!) singing with the Yale Whiffenpoofs, the country’s oldest collegiate a cappella group.
-He has tutored for the past two years (both in-person and on Skype) in many subjects, including Math (Pre-Calc, Algebra, Geometry), Science (Biology, Chemistry), English, essay writing, and the ACT/SAT.
+He has tutored in many subjects, including Math (Pre-Calc, Algebra, Geometry), Science (Biology, Chemistry), English, essay writing, and the ACT/SAT.
 As a tutor, he loves getting to know his students on a personal level and helping them to not only choose the right answer, but also to understand why they did!

 Ryan Z. (Columbia)

 Ryan received his master’s degree in economics from Columbia University; as an undergrad, he double-majored in mathematics and economics and minored in architectural studies.
 Through his prior teaching experience, Ryan has cultivated a unique approach to teaching students who struggle with traditional pedagogical methodologies.
 With over nine years of teaching experience, he specializes in mathematics; economics; and ACT, SAT, and GRE preparation.
 Ryan has also taught math in a rural village in Tanzania through the Peace Corps.